yulejessica/linkedin-skill-assessments-quizzes/front-end-development/no answers.md

 [Source: W3Schools](https://www.w3schools.com/css/css_float_clear.asp)

-**clear: left;**
-`When we use the float property, and we want the next element below (not on right or left), we will have to use the clear property.
-When clearing floats, you should match the clear to the float: If an element is floated to the left, then you should clear to the left.
-Your floated element will continue to float, but the cleared element will appear below it on the web page.`

 #### Q49.
 You want to create striped table rows using CSS without adding a class to any element.
 Which CSS would correctly apply the background color to every odd row in your table?